daniellechowicz/power-analytics/README.md

 </p>

 ### Database view
 Moving to the third tab, database-related functionalities will appear.
 The functionalities are as follows: viewing the database and the measurements taken, multi-parameter data visualization using a graphical interface, and exporting the database in CSV format.
+You can edit the data in the database.
+Two options are available: editing individual values or completely deleting a record from the database.
 <p align="center">
   <img src="https://github.com/daniellechowicz/Power-Analytics/blob/main/images/main_database.png">
 </p>